bumbac/dmf2/PRD.md

 - Agent execution now has a provider-backed runtime boundary, with tests using explicit provider doubles and a LangChain Azure OpenAI adapter for structured output and tool-calling
 - Parent-child lineage uses `parent_session_id`, but there are not yet dedicated lineage or stage-run tables
 - Stage completion now uses an explicit evaluator and can be provider-backed, but evaluator evidence is still too permissive for workflows that require concrete deliverables
-- A CLI session can be run end to end against the sample SQL migration prompt, and agents inspect the checked-in SQL inputs, but the sample still does not reliably produce Oracle migration deliverables or a validation report
+- A CLI session can be run end to end against the sample SQL migration workflow, and the sample now produces Oracle-oriented output files, but the final output location and validation contract are still too loose
 - Artifact prompting now exposes persisted references, but artifact authoring is still only guided by prompts rather than enforced by a stricter tool schema for chunk labeling or summary structure
 - Schema creation currently depends on `create_all()` for fresh databases, but there is no migration mechanism for upgrading existing PostgreSQL deployments